You've been learning English your whole life. School, university, maybe even a language course or two along the way.

 But Business English alone won't get you to the kind of clear, confident communication your work actually demands.

-That's what English for Engineers is for.
+That's what Technical English for Engineers is for.

 Ready to Go Beyond the Basics?

-If you're an engineer who works in English and you're wondering whether your communication is as sharp as your technical skills, let's find out.
+If you're an engineer who works in English and you're wondering whether your communication is as sharp as your technical skills — let's find out.

-You can get in touch here → book a free 15-minute discovery call, or just send me a message directly.
+You can get in touch here — book a free 15-minute discovery call, or just send me a message directly.
 No commitment, no sales pitch.
 Just a conversation.

-And if you're not ready for a call yet, join the English for Engineers newsletter→ It's practical, no-nonsense, and actually useful.
+And if you're not ready for a call yet — join the English for Engineers newsletter.
+It's practical, no-nonsense, and actually useful.

 FAQ: Business English for Engineers

 Stop studying grammar in isolation and start practicing in context.
 Work on the specific situations you actually face: project meetings, stakeholder emails, cross-cultural team communication.
-That's exactly what the English for Engineers training focuses on.
+That's exactly what Technical English for Engineers training focuses on.

 0 Comments